samuelfchen/rda-1/README.md

 class RdaDemo
 {
+    //create an RDA container
-    Rda rda1 = new Rda();    //create an RDA container object
+    Rda rda1 = new Rda();

-    //SetValue(): store a string value at a specific location (by index) in the container rda1.SetValue(0, "One");      //store value "One" at index = 0 rda1.SetValue(1, "Two");
+    //SetValue(): store some values into the container rda1.SetValue(0, "One");      //store value "One" at index = 0 rda1.SetValue(1, "Two");
     rda1.SetValue(2, "Three");

-    //ToString(): serialize/encode the container and its content to a string System.Console.WriteLine(rda1.ToString());   //print the encoded container string, eg "|\|One|Two|Three"
+    //ToString(): serialize (encode) the container and its content to an RDA formatted string System.Console.WriteLine(rda1.ToString());   //print the encoded container string, eg "|\|One|Two|Three"

-    //Parse(): de-serialize an RDA-encoded string to an RDA container object Rda rda2 = Rda.Parse(rda1.ToString());   //Parse() method does the reverse of the ToString() method.
+    //Parse(): de-serialize an RDA formatted string to an RDA container object Rda rda2 = Rda.Parse(rda1.ToString());   //Parse() method does the reverse of the ToString() method.

-    //GetValue(): retrieve a value from a given (index) location in an RDA container
+    //GetValue(): retrieve a value from an index location in an RDA container
     System.Console.WriteLine(rda2.GetValue(2));   //print "Three", the value stored at index=2 in the container.
 }
 ```